Want access to our VIP Vault?

 Underground Railroad by Colson Whitehead book cover

-But there’s much less discussion of what exactly to do during storytime beyond turning the pages, reading with feeling, and keeping things fun.
-The link between printed words on the page, a parent’s spoken recitation of them, and the child’s path to literacy is unclear.
-In fact, experts say that typical parent read-alouds focus on the story and illustrations.
-And small children more often than not imagine that we’re deriving the story we’re reading aloud (down to its specific wording) from the engaging pictures, not the squiggles next to them.
+But there’s much less discussion of what exactly to do during storytime—beyond turning the pages, reading with feeling, and keeping things fun.
+The link often remains unclear between the printed words on the page, a parent’s spoken recitation of them, and the child’s path to literacy.

-When reading together, we tend to do little to raise kids’ awareness of how books work, how print conveys meaning, and what letters and words really are.
+When reading to our kids, we tend to do little to raise their awareness of how books work, how print conveys meaning, and what letters and words really are.
 These are vital lessons, because before a child can read print, they must notice it.

 Fortunately, it takes just a small course correction to maximize story time and help little ones bridge from listening into literacy.
 Parents or caregivers have thousands of opportunities to give mini-lessons on print concepts during storybook reading.
 It’s just a question of knowing what to point out to help forge a conscious connection between what they’re hearing and what you’re reading.

 Note the emphasis here is on “mini.”
-Just sprinkle in a few comments (max), before or during reading, to direct attention to how books are organized and how print mirrors spoken language.
-And be sure to use your finger to point to letters and words, which helps them connect print and speech.
+Just sprinkle in a few comments (max), before or during reading, to direct your little one’s attention to how books are organized and how print mirrors spoken language.
+And be sure to use your finger to point to letters and words, which helps kids connect print and speech.

 Book Cover Elements

-Before you dive into a book with your child, get in the habit of taking a few moments to consider the cover together, highlighting the title and author or illustrator names.
+Before you dive into a book with your child, get in the habit of taking a few moments to consider the cover together.
+Draw their attention to the title and author or illustrator names.
 Just point to the appropriate cover elements while describing what the words say and how they relate to the book.

 Sample Phrases: